 This article is for Account Owners and Project Managers.

-The Smartling Eloqua connector allows you to translate Eloqua content with context.
+The Smartling Eloqua connector allows you to translate Eloqua content with visual context.
 Translations are requested from within Eloqua, and translated content is automatically sent back to your Eloqua instance.

 Request Translations

-- Select the translated assets to download.
+- Select the Target Languages.

 Translate Dynamic Content